Nicola-Taddei/Duckietown-dataset-generator/README.md

 # DuckieTown adaptation of An efficient solution for semantic segmentation: ShuffleNet V2 with atrous separable convolutions
 This repository is a fork of the https://github.com/sercant/mobile-segmentation repository.
 They presented a computationally efficient approach to semantic segmentation, while achieving a high mean intersection over union (mIOU), 70.33% on Cityscapes challenge.
 The network proposed is capable of running real-time on mobile devices.

 This models performs pretty well in the Duckietown Simulator too!
+75.60% on the Duckietown Segmentation Dataset.

 ## Getting ready